 It is important to mention at this point that my parole dossier said two months in a Approved Premises (Probation Hostel).
 When questioned by the Parole Board as to what happens after the two months, Probation told them they would refer me to a Homeless Charity, the head of the Parole Board was understandably disgusted by this and said for a life sentence prisoner (I got a 6 year IPP) having served 10 years to be put out on the street after on two months was NOT acceptable.
 The final agreement was three months to be reviewed after two.

-So, I was released on the 13th November and sent to an Approved Premises in Brighton (I have never been to Brighton in my life).
+So, I was released on the 13th November and sent to an Approved Premises (I have never been to this area in my life).
 A week before Christmas I was told my place at the hostel was coming to an end and I had to be out by the 13th January and if i didn’t have somewhere to go that had been approved by Probation I would be street homeless, because of the Christmas Holidays I was unable to chase any of the properties etc that I had been looking at.

 On the Thursday the day before I was due to be thrown out of the hostel I was in town when I got a call off of my Probation Officer asking where I was and what I was doing, I promptly told her I was on my way to go and see a solicitor as, if I was made street homeless I believed that Probation would say they were unable to monitor me and therefore I would be a risk to the public and recall me back to prison.